jaco9419/Python/README.md

 This is a document to check everything I learn about Python.
 Concepts will be in inverse order of appearance (first concepts I see first go last and vice versa).

+## Folders:
+-In <code>introduction/</code> you will find different basic programs as to grasp the fundamentals of the language

 ## 4) Variables

 There is no variable declaration in Python.